phileng7/MobEu_Hiring_Java/README.md

 b) JUnit
 Find <i>src/test/java/com.mobiquityinc.PackerTest</i>
 Run As Junit Test
-Observe that if you change the input "packages.txt" you will have to change the <u>expected</u> string.
+Observe that if you change the input "packages.txt" you will have to change the expected string.